osmanmertt/CRM_Analytics/RFM_Analysis/README.md

+# Business Problem and Dataset

-**In this study, customer segmentation was made using RFM analysis.
-The behaviors of the customers in the dataset are defined and segmented according to these behaviors.Information about the columns is given below.**
+In this study, customer segmentation was performed using RFM analysis and Unsupervised learning (K-means, Hierarchical Clustering).
+Information about the columns is given below.
 * **master_id :** Unique customer id
 * **order_channel :** Which channel of the shopping platform is used (Android, ios, Desktop, Mobile)
 * **last_order_channel :** The channel where the most recent purchase was made